New Zealand scaup

-New Zealand scaups lay around 7 eggs and the ducklings are immediately capable of diving to feed, while adult scaups can dive to at least 3 metres and for as long as a minute for aquatic plants and invertebrates.
+New Zealand scaups lay around 7 eggs and the ducklings are immediately capable of diving to feed.
+Adult scaups can dive to at least 3 metres and for as long as a minute for aquatic plants and invertebrates.
 Scaups started declining in the late 1800s until they were fully protected in 1934, and their population is now increasing thanks to predator control and new habitat.

 Taxonomy

 The New Zealand scaup was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the ducks, geese and swans in the genus Anas and coined the binomial name Anas novaeseelandiae.
 Gmelin based his description of the "New-Zealand duck" that had been described in 1785 by the English ornithologist John Latham in his A General Synopsis of Birds.
 The naturalist Joseph Banks had provided Latham with a water-colour drawing of the duck by Georg Forster who had accompanied James Cook on his second voyage to the Pacific Ocean.
 His picture of a male bird was drawn in April 1773 at Dusky Sound, a fiord on the southwest corner of New Zealand.
 This picture is the holotype for the species and is now held by the Natural History Museum in London.
 The New Zealand scaup is now placed with 11 other species in the genus Aythya that was introduced in 1822 by the German zoologist Friedrich Boie.
-The genus name Aythya comes from the Ancient Greek word αυθυια (authuia), which may have referred to a sea-dwelling duck or an auklet.
+The genus name Aythya comes from the Ancient Greek word αυθυια (authuia), which may have referred to a sea-dwelling duck.
 The species is monotypic: no subspecies are recognised.

 Description

 The New Zealand scaup is a small, round-bodied diving duck that have dark plumage, but both sexes are easily distinguished.
 They have black legs and webbed feet for swimming, and they spend a lot of time underwater, where they can also travel considerable distances.
 They measure around 40 cm in length and weigh around 695 g for males, and around 610 g for females.

-The male has dark black-brown plumage with a striking yellow eye and a dark colored (greenish) head.
+The male has dark black-brown plumage with a striking yellow eye and a dark coloured (greenish) head.
 The female has duller chocolate brown plumage, brown eyes and has a white face patch during breeding season.
 A white wing bar can be seen in both sexes when in flight, and both sexes have a grey bill.

 The young are initially covered in pale brown and white down, and juveniles look like the female, except with no white at the base of the bill.

 The males have a high pitched whistle call and the females 'quack'.